See requirements for cities and townships that choose to have a Subsurface Sewage Treatment System program.

 Year action initially completed: 2015

 The City of Coon Rapids building inspections division requires periodic inspections on septic systems, and often these inspections indicate connection to City sewer is required.
+Septic tanks that fail annual inspections are condemned by the City Building Official, and the properties are required to connect to City sewer.
 The City's Septic Ordinance has been updated to set parameters to address a failing system.
 Chapter 13-500 addresses failing systems or imminent threats.
 The City requires a pumping report every 3 years which tells them which systems need to be hooked up.
 A compliance inspection is also required at time of sale for all new purchases.

 The City administers the SSTS program and all provisions of the 2011 SSTS Ordinance.
 The City has a plumbing inspector that is responsible for administering the ordinance and inspecting the SSTS systems